 The East Midlands gives you excellent GU Medicine experience

 “I started out in dermato-venereology and was lucky enough to get into a GU medicine training programme after getting my MRCP.
 I like the fact that I am dealing with treatable and manageable conditions and I welcome the challenges associated with HIV management.
-There is no other specialty I’d rather be doing" -Gabriel Shembri, Trainee
+There is no other specialty I’d rather be doing" - Gabriel Shembri, Trainee

 Close placements mean you don't have to move home or commute long distances

-The two main city hospitals are in Nottingham and Leicester and with both having some of the highest rates of sexually transmitted infection outside London you'll be faced with lots of challenges.
+The two main city hospitals are in Nottingham and Leicester and with both having some of the highest rates of sexually transmitted infection outside London you'll be faced with lots of interesting clinical challenges.
 You'll gain experience in two of England's top ten cities and with a catchment area of millions you'll deal with relatively large cohorts of patients with HIV infection.

-As sexual health – and in particular HIV - is a rapidly evolving, exciting field, there are also opportunities for you to gain experience in clinical trials, to attend national and international conferences and to develop specialist interests.
+As sexual health – and in particular HIV - is a rapidly evolving, exciting field, there are many opportunities for you to gain experience in clinical trials, to attend national and international conferences and to develop specialist interests.

 5 reasons you should live and work in the East Midlands